polarityio/misp-ioc-submission/README.md

 ### Authentication Key

-'You MISP authentication key.
-If you have access to an authentication key, you can find it under "Event Actions" -> "Automation" in the MISP web interface.',
+You MISP authentication key.
+If you have access to an authentication key, you can find it under "Event Actions" -> "Automation" in the MISP web interface.

 ### Allow IOC Deletion